 Once an order is placed on your store, the warehouse picking process begins.
 An order filler will locate the item(s) so the entire order can be packed in the next step.

 ShipBob’s a tech-enabled 3PL, so their proprietary warehouse management system (WMS) automatically assigns similar orders with inventory in the same area of the warehouse to the same picker to reduce the number of steps required to pick orders for a more efficient workflow.

-A picking list is automatically generated, which includes the items ordered, quantity, and where each product is located in the fulfillment center.
+A picking list is automatically generated, which includes the items ordered, quantity, and where each product is located in the fulfilment centre.
 Each unit that’s picked is scanned from the inventory container so inventory counts are updated in real-time, providing up-to-date stock levels for merchants.

 “With ShipBob, we see exactly what is physically picked and know that an order went out as expected.
 With our old 3PL, we had to rely on our rep for everything and we couldn’t be self-sufficient.
 They had to do all of the work for us, and we couldn’t actually see what their warehouse associates were picking.”